discord-undoc/discord-undoc-theme/README.md

 After setting everything up, it's as simple as
 - Opening the folder in any IDE of choice
 - Running the local mdbook server to see changes live.
-  - `mdbook serve` is the command to do that, amke sure that your CWD is the folder the book is located in.
+  - `mdbook serve` is the command to do that, make sure that your CWD is the folder the book is located in.

 Start improving the theme!